AOSVN Grading Policies

 Students may not remediate more than two (2) nursing courses in the program.
 If a student fails a third (3) course the student will be dismissed from the program.

-Students who fail to achieve a minimum of 92% probability (an individual score of 72%) on the Comprehensive Predictor Assessment must print their assessment performance profile and complete an active learning template (ALT) for each topic missed on the assessment.
+Students who fail to achieve a minimum of 94% probability on the Comprehensive Predictor Assessment must print their assessment performance profile and complete an active learning template (ALT) for each topic missed on the assessment.
 Students must make an appointment with the Program Director or designee to review the completed ALTs.
 Once the ALTs have been deemed as satisfactory, the student can schedule the assessment retake with the Student Services Officer.
 Remediation of the Comprehensive Predictor Assessment must be performed within fourteen (14) days following the first attempt.

 Nursing Lab and Clinical Courses

-Students will be given a PASS or FAIL grade based on the demonstration of clinical objectives in the clinical component of each nursing course.
-Students must receive a PASS in all nursing clinical courses to progress in the program.
+Students will be given a PASS or FAIL grade based on the demonstration of clinical objectives in all the lab and clinical courses for each nursing course and completion of all assignments assigned.
+Students must receive a PASS in all nursing lab and clinical courses to progress in the program.
 Remediation for a failed lab or clinical course is not available.

 Performance and practice of clinical skills constitute a large portion of the student’s time in the program.
 Students unprepared for the clinical experience will be asked to leave the clinical setting and time lost will be considered a clinical absence.
 The student is permitted to remediate a maximum of one (1) day of clinical absences during each term.